danihodovic/celery-exporter/README.md

 - Works with both Redis and RabbitMQ
 - Deployed as a Docker image or Python single-file binary (via PyInstaller)
 - Exposes a health check endpoint at /health
+- Grafana dashboards provided by the Celery-mixin
+- Prometheus alerts provided by the Celery-mixin

 ## Usage